Water Shortage Update

 - Use a hose with a shut-off nozzle.

 - Clean hard surfaces not limited to driveways, sidewalks and asphalt with a broom.
 (The state exempts the washing of solar panels.)

 - Any leaks should be repaired within 48 hours after being discovered.

 - Restaurants should serve water only if requested by the customer.

 - Stop any indiscriminate running of water or washing with water not otherwise prohibited above which is wasteful and without reasonable purpose.

-On September 22, 2014, the and adopted outdoor watering restrictions to achieve a 20% water use reduction goal, as required by the State Water Resources Control Board (PDF).
+On September 22, 2014, the adopted outdoor watering restrictions to achieve a 20% water use reduction goal.
 Find more information on .